What is ERP System and how it works?

 You might come across ERP vendors telling you about three or six months average implementation time.
 Don’t get fooled by it; There is no such thing as short time ERP Implementation.
 However, the implementation of a particular module or ERP does not take a long time.
 I still stand by my point, implementing modules is not ERP implementation as a whole, it’s more like adding a feature or an expensive accounting system.

 However, this is a smarter way.
 Rather than implementing ERP could extend the functionality by adding features that the current ERP lacks.
 Opensource ERP is becoming the increasing choice of CTO’s and CIO’s.
 Implementing modules is going to take a lot of time as well only that the process will be a lot smoother providing a better insight into the system and its working for your business.
 In case of ERP, the focus is never on time it will take for ERP implementation but instead on understanding the need of ERP for the business and ways it will improve your business.
 The better you know ERP requirements for your business, the better and smoother the implementation will be.

 “If you define requirements well, and you can have a solid set, everything else flows easily from that,” January Paulk, Panorama’s senior manager.

 When will I get payback from ERP—and how much will it be?

 Hopefully, you’re now more aware of the ins-and-outs of ERP.
-If you have any query, please let us know through comments or fill free to contact us at Nevpro.co.in.
+If you have any query, please let us know through comments or fill the contact form below.